oopsmonk/documentation/getting-started/1.1/the-tangle/tip-selection.md

 # Tip selection

-**Tip selection is an algorithm that nodes use to select two tip transactions from the Tangle to maximize the confirmation rate.
+**Tip selection is an algorithm that nodes use to select two tip transactions from the Tangle to maximize the confirmation rate and mitigate some attacks.
 This topic describes why tip selection is important and how nodes select tip transactions.**

 All transactions in the Tangle must be attached to two previous ones.
 This is [what makes transactions immutable](../the-tangle/immutability.md) and how new transactions are approved and [confirmed](../the-tangle/the-coordinator.md).